pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/3-demand-data.md

 ## Where demand enters the workflow

 Electricity demand is not read directly from national statistics inside the optimiser.
-Two rules handle it — both before the network is simplified or solved:
+Two rules, `build_demand_profiles` and `add_electricity` , handle it — both before the network is simplified or solved:

 ```
 build_demand_profiles  →  resources/KZ/demand_profiles.csv